Bold Impact

 By Karen Chapman of Le jardinet

-If you're looking for a low maintenance shrub that's deer resistant, rabbit resistant, drought tolerant and has outstanding foliage then look no further than Orange Rocket barberry (Berberis thunbergii ‘Orange Rocket' PP18411).
-This award winning deciduous shrub wakes up the spring garden with its bright coral-orange leaves and pale yellow flowers.
-By mid-summer the hue matures to rich burgundy but the colors really explode in fall as the leaves turn incendiary shades of ruby red and deep orange.
+If you’re looking for a low-maintenance shrub that’s deer-resistant, rabbit-resistant, drought-tolerant and has outstanding foliage then look no further than Orange Rocket barberry (Berberis thunbergii ‘Orange Rocket’ PP18411).
+This award-winning deciduous shrub wakes up the spring garden with its bright coral-orange leaves and pale yellow flowers.
+By mid-summer, the hue matures to rich burgundy but the colors really explode in fall as the leaves turn incendiary shades of ruby red and deep orange.

+This cultivar has a narrow fountain shape making it easy to integrate into smaller gardens as a vertical exclamation point but it also makes an excellent container specimen.
+Its thorny stems are studded with red berries in winter adding color even in the coldest months of the year.
 Color combinations are limited only by your imagination.
-Cool the fiery tones by adding silver, white and lime green or try these sizzling hot ideas.
-Either way this is a shrub that is guaranteed to create a bold impact.
+Cool the fiery tones by adding silver, white, and lime green, or try these sizzling hot ideas.
+Either way, this is a shrub that is guaranteed to create a bold impact.

 Deer Resistant Drama